Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     element = driver.findElement(By.xpath("//input[@id='passwd-id']"));

 You can also look for an link by its text, but be careful!
 The text must be an exact match!
-You should also be careful when using `XpathInWebDriver`_.
+You should also be careful when using :ref:`XpathInWebDriver`.
 If there's more than one element that matches the query, then only the first will be returned.
 If nothing can be found, a ``NoSuchElementException`` will be thrown.